 Supplements

 Many studies have examined the use of complementary therapies for managing interstitial cystitis/bladder pain syndrome (IC/BPS) symptoms and flares.
-For example, some doctors recommend drinking water with a tablespoon of sodium bicarbonate (baking soda) to help sooth an IC/BPS flare.
-Plus, some individuals with IC/BPS report that over-the-counter supplements such as calcium glycerophosphate (Prelief®) and aloe vera supplements (Desert Harvest Aloe Vera®) help control symptoms.
+For example, some doctors recommend drinking water with a tablespoon of sodium bicarbonate (baking soda) to help soothe an IC/BPS flare.

-New research findings suggest that functional compounds found in foods such as prebiotics/probiotics, Omega fatty acids, and antioxidants may be effective complementary treatments that can aid in healing and a general sense of well-being.
+New research suggests that functional compounds in foods, such as prebiotics/probiotics, Omega fatty acids, and antioxidants, may be effective complementary treatments that support healing and overall well-being.

 Vitamins and Minerals

-Given the need to restrict certain foods, many people with IC/BPS wonder about taking vitamin and mineral supplements.
-There is not a lot of research about the need for vitamin and mineral supplementation; because it is better to get the vitamins and minerals you need from foods.
-Following an eating method such as the IC/BPS PlateTM, you will be more likely to get the vitamins and minerals, phytochemicals, and fiber you need to keep your body healthy.
+Many people with IC/BPS wonder about taking vitamin and mineral supplements.
+There is limited research on the need for vitamin and mineral supplementation, as it is better to get the vitamins and minerals you need from food.
+Following an eating method such as the IC/BPS PlateTM, you are more likely to get the vitamins, minerals, phytochemicals, and fiber you need to maintain your health.

 Vitamin C

 Many patients report that vitamin C causes bladder flares when they take supplements.
-There are studies that found vitamin C supplements can trigger the “need to go” in women.
+Some studies found that vitamin C supplements can trigger the “need to go” in women.
 However, vitamin C naturally found in foods may not cause the same kind of bladder symptoms.
-Check out the list of IC-friendly fruits and vegetables that tend to not cause flares but that are high in vitamin C.
+Check out the list of IC-friendly fruits and vegetables that tend not to cause flares but that are high in vitamin C.

-For patients that feel like they need to supplement vitamin C in their diet, a pH-balanced (acid-neutralized) version of vitamin C, may be an alternative to try.
+For patients who feel they need to supplement with vitamin C, a pH-balanced (acid-neutralized) form may be an alternative.
 Remember to test your sensitivity by starting with small doses.
-So if you decide to try it.

 Vitamin D